 FRESH FLOWER CARE

-Your floral arrangement can last an additional 5-7 days longer, depending on the type of flower and the care they receive.
+The length of time that your floral arrangement will last depends on the type of flowers and the care they receive.
 The Society of American Florists provides these tips for longer-lasting blooms:

-Keep flowers in a cool spot (65 to 72 degrees Fahrenheit), away from direct sunlight, heating or cooling vents, directly under ceiling fans, or near appliances.
-Heat from appliances or hot and cold drafts cause flowers to dehydrate.
+Keep flowers in a cool spot (65-72˚F), away from direct sunlight, heating or cooling vents, under ceiling fans, or near appliances.
+Heat from appliances or hot and cold drafts can cause flowers to dehydrate.

 WARNING: Regarding cats and lilies